SebastianDall/binnary/README.md

 #python -m pip install nanomotif
 ```

 ## Test with mock data

+Test data was made by hand and the mock assembly file with the script in `src/utilities/assembly_file_creator.py`.

+To run a test, run the following command:

 ```bash
 python3 binnary.py --motifs_scored data/motifs-scored.tsv \
     --bin_motifs data/bin-motifs.tsv \